Appsilon/shiny.router/README.md

 Troubleshooting
 ---------------

 When developing this library we are using latest dependencies versions.
 So please make sure to update your R environment dependencies as well.
-But in case this library still doesn't work for you try to apply below suggestions: 1.
-Up-to-date R language environment 2.
-Installing specific dependent libraries versions --\* magrittr
+But in case this library still doesn't work for you try to apply below suggestions:

-    install.packages("magrittr", version='1.5')
+1. Up-to-date R language environment

---\* shiny
+2. Installing specific dependent libraries versions

-    install.packages("shiny", version='0.14.2.9001')
+    -   magrittr `install.packages("magrittr", version='1.5')`

---\* shinyjs
+    -   shiny `install.packages("shiny", version='0.14.2.9001')`

-    install.packages("shinyjs", version='0.8')
+    -   shinyjs `install.packages("shinyjs", version='0.8')`

-1. Missing semanticui dependency One of our examples uses one of our others libraries, so please make to install it as well, when running that example.
+3. Missing semanticui dependency One of our examples uses one of our others libraries, so please make to install it as well, when running that example.
 Repository: [Semantic UI](https://github.com/Appsilon/semanticui)

 Future enhacements
 ------------------